-- 5.1.45.2.1 For non-disciplinary matters, a mediator shall be selected by mutual agreement of the parties.
-Should the parties be unable to agree upon an Arbitratora mediator, they shall request a list of the names of seven (7) Arbitrators Mediators from the Public Employment Relations Commission.
+- 5.2 ARBITRATOR Should the parties be unable to agree upon an Arbitrator, they shall request a list of the names of seven (7) Arbitrators from the Public Employment Relations Commission.
 The parties shall alternatively strike names until one name remains on the list.
 The remaining person shall be the arbitrator.
-The order of striking of names shall be determined by a coin toss. - 5.2.2 For disciplinary matters (defined as a dispute or disagreement regarding any disciplinary action, discharge or termination decision arising this Agreement), an arbitrator shall be selected through the Law Enforcement Arbitrator Roster maintained by the Washington Public Employment Relations Commission (PERC).
-The City or Guild, individually or jointly as the case may be, shall submit a written request to PERC and the PERC Executive Director shall appoint an arbitrator consistent with RCW 41.58.070. - 5.1.55.2.3 The decision of the Arbitrator shall be final and binding on both parties; provided, however, the Arbitrator shall have no power to add to, subtract from or alter, change, or modify the terms of this Agreement, and the Arbitrator's Arbitrator's power shall be limited to interpretation or application of the express terms of this Agreement, and all other matters shall be excluded from arbitration.

-- 5.1.65.2.4 The cost of the Arbitrator shall be borne equally by the Employer and the Guild, and each party shall bear the cost of presenting its own case.
+The order of striking of names shall be determined by a coin toss. - 5.2.1 The decision of the Arbitrator shall be final and binding on both parties; provided, however, the Arbitrator shall have no power to add to, subtract from or alter, change, or modify the terms of this Agreement, and the Arbitrator's power shall be limited to interpretation or application of the express terms of this Agreement, and all other matters shall be excluded from arbitration. - 5.2.2 The cost of the Arbitrator shall be borne equally by the Employer and the Guild, and each party shall bear the cost of presenting its own case.
 Either party may request that a stenographic record of the hearing be made.
-The party requesting such record shall bear the cost thereof, provided however, if the other party requests a copy, such cost shall be shared equally. - 5.25.3 TIME LIMITS At any step of the grievance procedure, time limits may be extended by mutual written agreement of the parties. - 5.35.4 ELECTION OF REMEDY Should the effected Employee wish to appeal disciplinary action as defined in the progressive discipline Article of this Agreement, the Employee may file a petition with the Civil Service Commission in accordance with the rules of the Commission.
+The party requesting such record shall bear the cost thereof, provided however, if the other party requests a copy, such cost shall be shared equally. - 5.3 TIME LIMITS At any step of the grievance procedure, time limits may be extended by mutual written agreement of the parties. - 5.4 ELECTION OF REMEDY Should the effected Employee wish to appeal disciplinary action as defined in the progressive discipline Article of this Agreement, the Employee may file a petition with the Civil Service Commission in accordance with the rules of the Commission.
 Such petition to the Civil Service Commission waives all rights of appeal through the Guild's grievance procedure.
 This appeal process is not available to new hire, probationary employees.